0xSero/partisia-docs/docs/node-operations/node-health-and-maintenance.md

 # Node health and maintenance

-The maintenance page takes you through the following node issues:
+The maintenance page takes you through the following node-related topics:

 - [The node-register.sh tool](#the-node-registersh-tool)
 - [Is your baker node working?](#is-your-baker-node-working)